The Legend of Zelda: Ocarina of Time

 is a 1998 action-adventure game developed and published by Nintendo for the Nintendo 64.
 It was the first Legend of Zelda game with 3D graphics.
 It was released in Japan and North America in November 1998 and in PAL regions the following month.

 Ocarina of Time was developed by Nintendo's Entertainment Analysis & Development division.
 It was led by five directors, including Eiji Aonuma and Yoshiaki Koizumi, produced by series co-creator Shigeru Miyamoto, and written by Kensuke Tanabe.
 Series composer Koji Kondo wrote its soundtrack.
 The player controls Link in the realm of Hyrule on a quest to stop the evil king Ganondorf by traveling through time and navigating dungeons and an overworld.
 The game introduced features such as a target-lock system and context-sensitive buttons, which have since become common in 3D adventure games.
 The player must play songs on an ocarina to progress.

-Ocarina of Time was acclaimed by critics and consumers, who praised its visuals, sound, gameplay, soundtrack, and writing.
-It has been ranked by numerous publications as the greatest video game of all time and is the highest-rated game on the review aggregator Metacritic.
-It was commercially successful, with more than seven million copies sold worldwide.
-In the United States, it received more than three times more pre-orders than any other game at the time.
+Ocarina of Time was acclaimed by critics, who praised its visuals, sound, gameplay, soundtrack, and writing.
+It has been ranked by numerous publications as one of the greatest video games and is the highest-rated game on the review aggregators Metacritic and GameRankings.
+It set a record for video game pre-orders in the US and sold more than seven million copies worldwide.

-A sequel, The Legend of Zelda: Majora's Mask, was released in 2000.
-Ocarina of Time has been rereleased on every one of Nintendo's home consoles since and on the iQue Player in China.
-An enhanced version for the Nintendo 3DS, The Legend of Zelda: Ocarina of Time 3D, was released in 2011.
-Master Quest, an alternative version including new puzzles and increased difficulty, is included in one of the GameCube releases and the 3D version.
+Ocarina of Time has been rereleased on every Nintendo home console and on the iQue Player in China.
+Some releases include Master Quest, an alternative version including new puzzles and increased difficulty.
+A sequel, Majora's Mask, was released for the Nintendo 64 in 2000.
+A remake for the Nintendo 3DS, Ocarina of Time 3D, was released in 2011.
+A second remake is scheduled for the Nintendo Switch 2 in 2026.